chris-short/chrisshort.net/content/video/go-to-the-rescue-devopsdays-nyc-2018.md

-+++
-author = "Chris Short"
-date = 2018-02-22
+---
+ShowTOC: false
+author: Chris Short
+date: "2018-02-22"
-description = "History can help prevent conflict when driving change.
-This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey." draft = false slug = "go-to-the-rescue-devopsdays-nyc-2018" tags = ["talks", "speaking", "videos", "public speaking"] title = "Golang to the rescue: Saving DevOps from TLS turmoil — DevOpsDays Charlotte 2018" ShowTOC = false
+description: History can help prevent conflict when driving change.
+This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey.
-+++
+draft: false
+slug: go-to-the-rescue-devopsdays-nyc-2018
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+title: 'Golang to the rescue: Saving DevOps from TLS turmoil — DevOpsDays Charlotte 2018'
+---

 {{< carbon >}}